Life's Surges, raw and real

 Wah wah wah

-The good news, because there's ALWAYS good news, is that I recognized the lessons God was giving me.
+The good news, because there's ALWAYS good news, is that I recognized the lessons God gave me.
 And honestly, they came fast.
-I had to wrestle with my ego, expectations, and negative feelings over the whole experience—something I had been doing, to some extent, my whole life.
+I had to wrestle with my ego, expectations, and negative feelings over the whole experience—something I had been doing, to some extent, my entire life.

-But this time, God was wrestling with me, and it was not nearly as painful as battles in the past.
+But this time, God was wrestling with me, and it was not nearly as painful as past battles.

 I get it.
 I see what He was doing.
 And I am now taking ALL the lessons into my future with gratitude.
 I realize now I'm a better person for the discipline.